 The atmosphere is strangely charged as all of your senses become acute, and spirit bids you to not miss a thing.

-About a year ago, I saw him walking in cold rain, and a classic French Christmas song rang through my being, having its way with me.
+Almost a year ago, I spotted him walking in the cold rain, and a classic French Christmas song immediately rang through my being, having its way with me.

 Long lay the world in sin and error pining til He appeared, and the soul felt its worth.